Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Ribbon/README.md

  .jpg
  .png

-Check online for futher information on supported icon types and sizes for your Office version.
+Check online for further information on supported icon types and sizes for your Office version.

 #### VBA Development